České Budějovice District: Geography

 České Budějovice District is the third largest Czech district with an area of 1638 km2.
 It borders Austria in the southeast.
 The majority of the territory is hilly with a slightly undulating landscape, the central part of the district consists of a relatively flat landscape, which in the southeast passes into the foothills.
 The territory extends into five geomorphological mesoregions: Tábor Uplands (north), Třeboň Basin (east), České Budějovice Basin (east), Gratzen Mountains Foothills (south) and Gratzen Mountains (southeast).
-The highest point of the district is the mountain Vysoká in Horní Stropnice with an elevation of 1034 m, the lowest point is the river basin of the Vltava in Dražíč at 350 m.
+The highest point of the district is the mountain Vysoká in Horní Stropnice with an elevation of 1034 m, the lowest point is the river bed of the Vltava in Dražíč at 350 m.

+From the total district area of 1638.5 km2, agricultural land occupies 862.6 km2, forests occupy 531.7 km2, and water area occupies 90.8 km2.
+Forests cover 32.4% of the district's area.

 The most important river is the Vltava, which flows from southwest to north.
 Another significant rivers are the Malše (tributary of the Vltava) and Stropnice (tributary of the Malše).
 The area of the České Budějovice and Třeboň basins is known for its fishponds, which includes some of the large ponds in the country.
 An important body of water is also Římov Reservoir.

 Small parts of the Třeboňsko Protected Landscape Area extends into the district in the east.